latest nhpb_banner 1__compressed

 How to Save Money

-Section 8 housing is available, and is administered by the NEED office (see phone number below).
-Very low income families can gain access to affordable housing choices.
+• Section 8 housing is available, and is administered by the NEED office.
+Very low income families can gain access to affordable housing choices including apartments for borrowers with bad credit.
 They will be able to select their own homes and apartments to live in, provided they meet income and safety standards.
+Continue with Section 8 in North Carolina.

-Head Start will help the low income families prepare their children for school.
-The federal government paid for program provides preschool education that meets nationally recognized standards; healthy, nutritious groceries, meals and snacks; and a variety of free medical, health and dental services, including full services for low income families and children with disabilities.
+• Head Start will help the low income families prepare their children for school.
+The federal government paid for program provides preschool education that meets nationally recognized standards; healthy, nutritious groceries, meals and snacks; and a variety of free medical, health and dental services.
+There are full services for low income families and children with disabilities.

 By Jon McNamara